-1. Little Rock Class D Airspace: Airspace from the surface up to and including 2800' MSL within a 5.6 NM radius of Little Rock AFB (published as 34 55 01 N & 92 08 79 W).
-Unless otherwise authorized by Air Traffic Control, an operable two-way radio is required.
-Two-way radio communication must be established with Little Rock AFB Tower, on 120.6, prior to entry and thereafter, maintaining communications while in the Class D airspace.
-Radio contact should be initiated far enough from the Class D airspace boundary to preclude entering Class D airspace before two-way radio communications are established.
+1. Little Rock AFB Class D Airspace: Airspace from the surface up to and including 2800' MSL within a 5.6 NM radius of Little Rock AFB (published as 34 55 01 N & 92 08 79 W).
+Unless otherwise authorized by Air Traffic Control, an operable two-way radio isrequired.
+Twoway radio communication must be established with Little Rock AFB Tower, on 120.6, prior to entry and thereafter, maintaining communications while in the Class D airspace.
+Radio contact enough from the Class should be initiated far D airspace boundary to preclude entering Class D airspace before two-way radio communications are established.
 Aircraft following Hwy 67/167 will fly through the Class D airspace and cross the base's final approach course.
 Aircraft in the pattern at North Little Rock must be aware that the airport is 2 miles outside of the Class D.

 2. Surrounding Airspace: The airspace within a 20 NM semi-circle north of Little Rock AFB from 500 AGL to 3000 MSL is used extensively and normally has high concentrations of aircraft.
-THIS AIRSPACE HAS GREATER POTENTIAL FOR MID-AIR COLLISION WITH LRAFB C-130s THAN ANY OTHER AREA IN THE STATE!
+THIS AIRSPACE HAS GREATER POTENTIAL FOR MID-AIR COLLISION WITH LRAFB C-130S THAN ANY OTHER AREA IN THE STATE!
 This airspace includes the radar pattern, departure and arrival routing for VFR / IFR low-level routes, two drop zones, and local civilian fields.
 Two-way radio communication with Little Rock Approach Control in this area is advised to ensure safe aircraft separation.
-(Please see pg.
-10 for a depiction of the LRAFB local airspace and the appropriate frequency to use.)